ncatlab/nlab-content/pages/6/1/8/0/816/content.md

 where $K/k$ denotes the [[over category]] of $K$ over $k$ and $N(K/k)$ denotes its [[nerve]].

-This leads to the classical definition of homotopy limits in [[SSet]]-enriched categories due to
+This leads to the classical definition of homotopy limits in $\Simp\Set$-enriched categories due to

 * A.K.
 Bousfield and D.M.
 Kan, _Homotopy limits, completions, and localizations_